-The Company will be deemed to be a resident of Canada for Canadian federal income tax purposes by virtue of being organized under the laws of a province of Canada.
-Accordingly, the Company will be subject to Canadian taxation on its worldwide income, in accordance with the rules in the Tax Act generally applicable to corporations resident in Canada.
+The Company will be deemed to be a resident of Canada for Canada for Canada for Canada.
+Accordingly, the Company will be subject to Canada taxation on its worldwide income, in accordance with the rules in the Tax Act generally applicable to corporations resident in Canada.